CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 </div>

 #### Contributions of SaCo
-To address these challenges, the paper introduces the **Salience-guided Faithfulness Coefficient (SaCo)**, a novel evaluation framework designed to:
+To address these challenges, the paper introduces the **Salience-guided Faithfulness Coefficient (SaCo)**, a novel evaluation framework designed to
 1. Analyze the statistical relationships between salience scores and their actual impact on model predictions.
 2. Evaluate the model’s response to distinct pixel groups, explicitly capturing the expected disparities in their contributions.
 3. Provide a robust benchmark for distinguishing meaningful explanations from random attribution methods.